The four pillars of SEO are:

 - Get rid of all old and out-of-date content.
 Tip, if you focus on evergreen content, you can make sure your content always stays relevant!

 - Monitor any dynamically generated URLs that may multiply your overall number of pages

 Websites have multiple pages, interlinked and layered upon each other.
 It can become confusing for your users as well as search engines if they are not organized well.
 Organizing your pages into a well-thought-out structure will make it easier for search engine crawlers to locate and crawl through the entire website.
 The website structure is often referred to as its ‘information architecture’.

 For example, related pages will be grouped together and organized under a certain ‘node’.
 The easiest way to think about this is to consider a family tree.
 At the very top of the tree is where the family (website) begins.
 As new generations (pages and posts) emerge, they will be organized under their respective parent pages.
-And so forth and so on.
 Having this family tree for your website will help indicate relationships between pages, posts, and topics.

 The site architecture should also indicate the importance of each page in relation to the home page, or another main page.
 Thinking about the family tree example again, the closer you are to someone on the tree, the deeper the connection and the more importance you will put on the relationship.
 In website terms, this means that the closer Page 1 is to your homepage the more links that page will probably have.